To view our current strategy please open the following document: Pupil Premium Strategy 2022/2024

 How will the school use the grant?

 Schools can use the money in many different ways.
-It may pay for additional staff hours to work with an individual children or small groups, it may pay for particular resources or other kind of specific support including school trips or residential visits.
+It may pay for additional staff hours to work with an individual children or small groups, it may pay for particular resources or other kind of specific support including school trips or residential visits, funding towards music lessons and before/after school clubs.